Blazemeter/helm-crane/README.md

 You can add custom labels to the main Crane deployment, crane pod and its child resources (such as executor pods) using the following sections in your `values.yaml` file.
 This is useful for organizing, tracking, or applying policies to your resources.

 There are three label sections:
-- `labelsCraneDeployment`: Labels for the main Crane Deployment resource.
-- `labelsCranePod`: Labels for the Crane Pod.
+- `labelsCrane`: Labels for the Crane Pod & deployment.
 - `labelsExecutors`: Labels for child resources (executors/agents).

 Each section has: